I can honestly say that Bangkok is one of my favourite cities in the world.

 It’s huge and overwhelming.
 The streets are a rushing river of beeping motorbikes and brightly coloured taxis.
 The heat is oppressive – you’re soaked in sweat after walking only a few blocks.

 The smells are an assault to the senses – a mix of exhaust, frying street food, sickly sweet incense and hot garbage that can make it difficult to breathe.
 Rats scurry in the gutters, tuk tuk drivers call out to you and mangy stray cats doze in the relentless sunshine.

-But if you can look beyond the sweaty grit of The Big Mango, there’s so much to love about this city.
+But if you can look beyond the sweaty grit of The Big Mango, there’s so many things to love about Bangkok.
 It has a truly incredible food scene, world-class attractions and an exciting vibe that I’ve never grown tired of.
 If it becomes too much to handle, there are always air-conditioned malls and attractions for escaping the heat, plus rooftop bars where you can take a break from the busy streets.

 But really… I’d recommend just taking a deep breath and jumping headfirst into this steamy, concrete jungle and seeing what you discover.
 Here are a few of my favourite things about Bangkok:

 Khao San Road is described in the book The Beach as the “Centre of the Backpacking Universe.”
 This crowded, noisy street is lined with budget guesthouses and hostels, bars, massage parlours and restaurants.

 At night, loud music booms, street vendors hawk grilled scorpion on a stick and drunk travelers dance with buckets of whisky and Redbull.
 While it’s a wild and exciting experience to walk down Khao San Road, it’s not really our scene.